0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-overview.md

 # Wallet Overview

 A digital wallet is a software that can hold and manage users' `Credentials`.
-Based on the principles of Self-Sovereign Identity (SSI) and cryptography, a wallet helps its Holder share data with others without expositing any other sensitive private information stored on it.
+Based on the principles of Self-Sovereign Identity (SSI) and cryptography, a wallet helps its Holder share data with others without exposing any other sensitive private information stored on it.
 Only the wallet holder has the right to decide which information to share with other entities and what needs to remain private.

 The Polygon ID Wallet is a `Privacy by Default` wallet that helps protect a user's identity (and other metadata) by using zero-knowledge proofs.
 The wallet interacts with an Issuer to fetch credentials and with Verifier for sharing zkProofs based on these credentials.